 The de minimis no-receipt rule and the £20 threshold history

 HMRC operates a de minimis rule under which a charity does not have to write to the donor every single time their goods are sold, provided the cumulative proceeds in a tax year are below a published threshold.
-The threshold has been adjusted by HMRC over the years; the charity's Gift Aid lead will know the current figure.
-For specialty donations the proceeds per donor are often higher than for ordinary stock (a single sovereign or a single gold chain can exceed the threshold in one transaction), so it is worth checking whether a specialty sale crosses the threshold and triggers the per-sale notification rather than relying on the annual statement.
+The rule began life as a £20 limit, which is where its informal name comes from; the 2013 rewrite of the scheme replaced it with method-based figures: £100 of net proceeds per donor per tax year where the charity itself runs the shops (Method A), £1,000 where a trading subsidiary does (Method B).
+The charity's Gift Aid lead will know which method the chain operates and the figures currently in force.
+For speciality donations the proceeds per donor are often higher than for ordinary stock (a single sovereign or a single gold chain can exceed the threshold in one transaction), so it is worth checking whether a speciality sale crosses the threshold and triggers the per-sale notification rather than relying on the annual statement.

 GoldPaid does not make the call on whether the threshold is crossed for any particular donor; the charity's Gift Aid lead does.
 The role of the GoldPaid report is to give the Gift Aid lead the per-item sale figure so the call can be made with the right number in hand.